-This module runs in Term 1, please also see French through Translation for Term 2.
+This module runs in Term 2.
+Please also see French 6 for Global Engagement (LL2C7) for Term 1

 15 CREDITS, also available for 12 CREDITS.